klaytn/klaytn-docs/docs/klaytn/README.md

 network handling RPC API requests and processing data sent to and from service chains.

-To setup an Endpoint Node for your application, read the [installation and operation guide of Endpoint Node](../node/endpoint-node/README.md).
+> To set up an Endpoint Node for your application, read the [installation and operation guide of Endpoint Node](../node/endpoint-node/README.md).

 #### Bootnode